 Now offering Wexford Marriage Counseling, Family Counseling and Therapy in our Wexford Counseling center and South Hills Counseling Centers.
 Counseling and Wellness Center of Pittsburgh is the top rated counseling center in Western Pennsylvania for Therapy, Family and Marriage Therapy.
 Learn about all of our therapists who provide Counseling Services in our Wexford, North Hills, South Hills, Monroeville, and Downtown Pittsburgh Locations;

 Mallory Williams, MA, LPC, CAADC, has a special talent and proven track record in providing effective therapy, couples, and family therapy.
 Mallory specializes in delivering counseling to parents, partners, and other family members who are experiencing difficult life issues and transitions.
 Mallory uses multiple approaches to help you and your relationship heal.
 She has completed Level One of Gottman Method Training and she is a strong advocate in the usefulness of helping couples to use Gary Chapman’s Five Love Languages, additionally, she uses Cognitive Behavioral Therapy (CBT).
 Mallory has personal interest in working with clients who may struggle with family issues, infertility, intimacy, coping with foster care or adoption, parenting, motherhood, step-families, and raising multiples, and sex addiction.
 With the Opiod crises at a record high, Mallory is passionate about helping individuals, and their families recover from all forms of substance abuse and behavioral addiction.
+Mallory has recently gained advanced certification in offering maternal care to new moms and perinatal mental health.

 Mallory has a long professional history of healing others, she started as a graduate of The University of Mount Union with a Bachelor of Arts in Criminal Justice and a Bachelor of Arts in Sociology.
 She earned a Master of Arts in Professional Counseling Psychology at Waynesburg University.
 Mallory has furthered her academic training by completing the extensive requirements to become a licensed professional counselor and earning a certificate from the PA State Board as a Certified Advanced Alcohol and Drug Counselor.
 Prior to become a psychotherapist and marriage counseling specialist with The Counseling and Wellness Center of Pittsburgh, Mallory has worked with adults in a Community Corrections Rehabilitation Organization in Downtown Pittsburgh to rehabilitate individuals back into society after incarceration.
 In the rehabilitation setting Mallory helped her clients by using Cognitive Behavioral Therapy as well as other clinically validated methods for treating substance abuse including motivational interviewing.